-I started blogging because I have this urge to help people discover this challenging yet fulfilling business.
+I started blogging on about internet marketing because I have an urge to help people discover this challenging yet fulfilling business.
 Yes, business.
 Most of us don’t just blog for fun.
-We make money from blogging.
+Learning how to make money from blogging for beginners is a process that requires dedication and time just like a real business.
+It is not different than a traditional business as far as commitment and consistently working until your generating income.
 I’ve been blogging for a while now, and I sure have learned a lot along the way.

-Having had a blog for at least a couple of years now, I know I’ve made more mistakes than I can count.
+Having had a few blogs for over 5 years now, I know I’ve made more mistakes than I can count.
 And I still have much to learn!
 But my aim is for you to avoid the same mistakes I went through and to get you to owning your own profitable blog in a very short amount of time.

-So, now I thought I’d share some blogging do’s and don’t for bloggers who are just starting out.
-This will hopefully help you avoid the same blunders I’ve committed, and find the same fulfillment–financially and personally–that I found in this endeavor.
+I’d like to share some blogging do’s and don’t for aspiring bloggers who are just starting out.
+This will hopefully help you avoid the same blunders I’ve made, and find the same fulfillment–financially and personally–that I found through running a blog.

 They might even purchase products and services you recommend.
 And that’s exactly what you need to do for you to make money blogging.

-To earn money from your blog, you need to get lots of traffic.
-And your best source of readers would still be organic traffic.
+To earn money from your blog, you need to get a good amount of traffic.
+Your best, cheapest source for getting readers will always be organic search traffic.
 These are visitors who find your blog through search engines like Google, Bing, and Yahoo.

 Part of SEO requires that you make your articles readable, i.e. easy to read for your audience.
 Sentences can’t be too long, paragraphs should have less sentences, subheadings are important.
 This is one area where blog writing significantly differs from writing a book or a technical report.